-On 4 May 2017, Sydney North Primary Health Network formally announced six new mental health and suicide prevention services at Community Care Northern Beaches (CCNB).
+On 4 May 2017, Sydney North Health Network formally announced six new mental health and suicide prevention services at Community Care Northern Beaches (CCNB).
 Federal Member for Mackeller, Mr Jason Falinski MP, launched these new services commissioned by SNPHN.

-“The Sydney North Primary Health Network has consulted extensively with the mental health sector, GPs, clinicians, our mental health advisory committee, the Local Health District, providers and the wider community to design the Mental Health and suicide prevention services that will have the most impact and support those in greatest need across the region.
-This new range of services now available respond to matching the right level of intervention to the intensity of need – ranging from low intensity mental health services through to severe and complex mental health service clinical management,” said Sydney North Primary Health Network Chair Dr Magdalen Campbell.
+“The Sydney North Health Network has consulted extensively with the mental health sector, GPs, clinicians, our mental health advisory committee, the Local Health District, providers and the wider community to design the Mental Health and suicide prevention services that will have the most impact and support those in greatest need across the region.
+This new range of services now available respond to matching the right level of intervention to the intensity of need – ranging from low intensity mental health services through to severe and complex mental health service clinical management,” said Sydney North Health Network Chair Dr Magdalen Campbell.